Jeferson-Peter/scify-file-reader/README.md

 ### Speficic prefixes instead of regular expressions

-If you want to use specific prefixes instead of regular expressions you can use the `join_custom_prefixes` argument that requers a tuple.
+If you prefer to use specific prefixes instead of regular expressions, you can utilize the `join_custom_prefixes` argument.
+This argument accepts a tuple of prefixes that you want to join together.

 ```python
 from scify_file_reader import FileReader